 If you know of someone who would benefit from this article, please share it with them! 😀

-***Right now on the blog we have a Free 4 Day Family Finance Course to help you sort out your crazy.
+***Right now on the blog we have a Free 4 Day Family Finance Workbook to help you sort out your crazy.
 Finances don’t make a marriage happy, but they can also sure ruin one if you’re not careful.
 We LOVE sharing what’s helped us!
 Thanks for your support dear friends! ***